kennysmithed/oels2021/index.md

 # Be aware, this is the 2021-2022 version of this course

 This edition of the course uses jsPsych 6.3.
 [The 2022-2023 version of the course is now available and complete](https://kennysmithed.github.io/oels2022/), which uses jsPsych 7.3.
+I recommend you use that!
+I am keeping this version up for completeness.

 # The original 2021-2022 webpage starts here